The coronavirus vaccine frontrunners are advancing quickly. Here's where they stand

 With the health of their citizens at stake, governments are investing enormous sums of money into vaccine research and development, and to prepare for manufacturing and distributing what will likely need to be hundreds of millions of doses necessary to keep infection at bay.

-With modern-day Manhattan Projects underway, vaccines have become an issue of national security, raising questions of global equity and medicine access.
+With modern-day Manhattan Projects underway, vaccines have become an issue of national security, too, raising questions of global equity and medicine access.

 The rest of the world might not be so lucky.

 The next six to nine months should produce a flurry of data, early answers and fresh questions, making it difficult to keep track.
-Here's where things stand for nine of the most advanced, most promising, or best funded vaccine candidates in the pipeline.
+Here's where things stand for twelve of the most advanced, most promising, or best funded vaccine candidates in the pipeline.

 One of the great allures of messenger RNA technology — an unproven approach that instructs cells to produce specific proteins — is that it can be used to make a vaccine much faster than traditional methods.
 Moderna's experimental coronavirus vaccine is proof.